chankrrn/WRO-FE-YBR/mech/mech_README.md

 Higher Torque / Control
 ```

-We did not select the final ratio only because it produced more torque.

-We selected it because the increased reduction produced behavior that better matched the requirements of autonomous navigation and parking.
+The final ratio was not selected only because it produced more theoretical torque.
+It was selected because the increased reduction produced behavior that better matched the practical requirements of autonomous navigation and parking.

 ---